ohkyounghun/oss_teamproject2025/README.md

 ---

-### Where can I get more help?
+### Contributing & Feedback

-- Project repository: GitHub Issues & Discussions
+- Use GitHub Issues & Discussions for bug reports, feature requests, and general questions.
-- Source code (frontend + backend) for implementation details
+- Refer to the source code (frontend + backend) for implementation details.
-- Future documentation will be added in /docs
+- Additional documentation will be added to the /docs directory.

-If you have feature requests, bug reports, or improvement ideas, feel free to open an Issue.
+Feel free to open an Issue anytime if you have ideas, improvements, or problems to report.

 ---

-### How you handle contributions?
+### Contribution Workflow

 Contributions are welcome.
-All collaborators should follow the project workflow:
+Please follow the project workflow for smooth collaboration:
-- Discuss ideas or problems via Issues
+- Discuss ideas or issues through Issues
 - Submit changes via Pull Requests
-- Follow the Code of Conduct and Contribution Guidelines
+- Follow the Code of Conduct and contribution guidelines
-- Use the provided templates for Issues and PRs
+- Use the provided Issue / PR templates
-- Ensure clarity and testing before requesting a review

-This structure ensures transparent and scalable collaboration.
+- Ensure clarity, stability, and testing before requesting review This ensures scalable, transparent development for all collaborators.

 ---